icbi-lab/diabetes_microbe/02-scripts/README.md

-# This directory contains the scripts used in the diabetes_microbe project
+# This directory contains the scripts used for preprocessing

-**TODO**: Please list your scripts and described what they do

-You can use the [Markdown syntax](https://www.markdownguide.org/basic-syntax/)  to organize your documentation.
+The preprocessing was performed using nf-core/ampliseq - Amplicon sequencing analysis workflow using DADA2 and QIIME2.
+Check ./nf-core_ampliseq/run_nf_core_ampliseq.slurm for more information.